2011 EuroHockey Club Champions Cup

 The 2011 EuroHockey Club Champions Cup was the 39th edition of the premier European competition for women's field hockey clubs.
 The pool stage and quarter finals of the tournament were held in 's-Hertogenbosch from 22 to 25 April, while the semi-finals and finals were held in The Hague from 10 to 12 June.

 Den Bosch won the title for the twelfth time after defeating Leicester 4–1 in the final.
-The win entered Den Bosch into the record books as the equal most successful team in the competition, tied with Amsterdam.
+The win entered Den Bosch into the record books as the joint most successful team in the competition, tied with Amsterdam.